Choroid: Imaging the choroid and its blood flow

+Structural features of the choroid can be assessed with optical coherence tomography (OCT), while choroidal vascular contrast is classically obtained with indocyanine green angiography (ICGA), an invasive dye-based method that is relatively robust for deeper choroidal vessels.
+Optical coherence tomography angiography (OCTA) provides non-invasive motion-contrast maps but can be limited by depth-dependent sensitivity, segmentation/projection artifacts, and reduced sensitivity for very slow flow or deeper large vessels.

+Choroidal and retinal blood-flow imaging by real-time fisheye Laser Doppler holography (LDH).

+Laser-Doppler–based approaches provide an additional, non-invasive route to choroidal flow contrast.
+In ophthalmology, Laser Doppler holography (LDH) is a full-field, camera-based implementation that uses digital holography and temporal demodulation of reconstructed optical fluctuations to generate Doppler power maps that highlight blood-flow–related signals in retinal and choroidal vessels.

+Signal-processing refinements (e.g., spatio-temporal filtering and decomposition methods) have been reported to improve visualization of slower flow components and enhance choroidal vessel contrast in LDH datasets.

+Wide-field extensions of Doppler holography have also been described in conference literature for imaging choroidal blood flow over larger posterior-pole regions, with the aim of visualizing major choroidal arteries/veins and outflow patterns (including drainage toward vortex veins) that may be relevant in conditions such as the pachychoroid disease spectrum.

 In bony fish

 Teleosts bear a body of capillaries adjacent to the optic nerve called the choroidal gland.
 Though its function is not known, it is believed to be a supplemental oxygen carrier.

 Mechanism

 Melanin, a dark colored pigment, helps the choroid limit uncontrolled reflection within the eye that would potentially result in the perception of confusing images.

 In humans and most other primates, melanin occurs throughout the choroid.
 In albino humans, frequently melanin is absent and vision is low.
 In many animals, however, the partial absence of melanin contributes to superior night vision.
 In these animals, melanin is absent from a section of the choroid and within that section a layer of highly reflective tissue, the tapetum lucidum, helps to collect light by reflecting it in a controlled manner.
 The uncontrolled reflection of light from dark choroid produces the photographic red-eye effect on photos, whereas the controlled reflection of light from the tapetum lucidum produces eyeshine (see Tapetum lucidum).